A vacation to Nantucket island? Some of the main attractions there are the spectacular beaches.

 These dangerous currents flow parallel to the beach and vary in speed and strength.
 They are easier to override by average and strong swimmers, but can cause problems for weaker swimmers.

 This phenomenon usually happens when the tide is high and the backwash is far away from the water’s edge.
 Undertows are especially dangerous for young children near the edge of the water.
 In some cases, the backwash can easily knock down adults too.

 This occurs during high tide with heavy surf conditions.
 It happens when the larger waves break on the beach shore with very little or no water underneath.
 The shore break is dangerous for people swimming in the ocean that gets caught in the waves, as they can get slammed on the beach.
-Such a fall can cause severe injuries to the neck, back, shoulders, and other parts of the body.
+Such a fall can cause severe injuries to the neck, back, shoulders, and other body parts.
 It is important to avoid body surfing when there is a shore break.

 It will allow emergency vehicles and services to get to the exact location as soon as possible.
 So take a photo or write down the number when going to the beach and give it to the operator when calling for emergency assistance.
 Also, pay attention to the warning signs before going swimming.